SpartaSystems/holdmail/README.md

 #&gt; sudo service holdmail start
 </code></pre>

 It's now ready to use!
-Without any configuration, holdmail does the following:
+Without any configuration, HoldMail does the following:

 * It accepts SMTP messages on localhost port **25000**.
 Configure your application to use this as the outgoing SMTP server.
 * It makes the webapp available at [http://localhost:8080/](http://localhost:8080/).